MakeCents-NYC/woocommerce-gateway-precisionpay/readme.txt

 == Changelog ==

 = 3.3.2 =
-* Bugfix for edgecase where a user who gets automatically logged in would have to hit the place order button twice
+* Bugfix for edge case where a user who gets automatically logged in after placing the order would have to hit the place order button a second time.

 = 3.3.1 =
 * Obfuscates Merchant Key from client.